 Proving that you are disabled enough to receive long term disability benefits involves providing complete medical information, prognosis, and functional limitations.
 A note from the doctor will not be enough.
 Read your policy to understand how your insurance company defines “disability.”

 Be sure to request a copy of your disability policy from your employer as soon as you know you will be filing a claim.
 Take the time to read through your entire policy to be sure you understand what your insurance company qualifies as a disability and what they do not.
 Make notes in your journal of timelines.
 This is critical.
 If you missed a deadline, your claim would be most likely be denied.

 The long term disability insurance company can mistreat your claim with combined disabilities.
 Since you are so limited by the appeals process, consider consulting a disability attorney very early on.
 An experienced disability attorney can help you stay on top of your deadlines, help you gather your documents, assist you during field interviews, and give you guidance that will help you get your claim approved.

 The experienced disability attorneys at the Ortiz Law Firm can help you through every step of the process, from appeals to potential lawsuits.
 They only get paid if you win your case.
 You can seek help without worrying about upfront costs or unexpected bills.
 Our law experts will focus on your case so you can focus on your illness.

 The Ortiz Law Firm offers a free consultation with no obligation to use our firm.
 During the call, you can ask any questions you have regarding your letter to your employer, and we will answer them.
 The Ortiz Law Firm has successfully represented people in disability cases across the United States.
-To see how we can help you win your long term disability case, call us at (888) 321- 8131.
+To see how we can help you win your long term disability case, call us at (888) 321- 8131 or contact us online.